 - Local anesthesia is a shot of medicine put into your skin to numb the area and dull the pain.
 You may still feel pressure or pushing during the procedure, but you should not feel pain.

 What will happen:

-After your atherectomy:
+After your procedure:

 - You have a fever.

-Seek Care Immediately ifCall 911 or an ambulance if you have any signs of a heart attack:
+Seek Care Immediately ifYou have any of the following signs of a heart attack:

 - Discomfort or pain in your back, neck, jaw, stomach, or arm

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health